-- Atherectomy involves the mechanical removal of plaques or other blockages in your arteries.
+- Atherectomy Procedure involves the mechanical removal of plaques or other blockages in your arteries.
 This is accomplished utilizing specialized medical devices.

-- Angioplasty and venoplasty are similar in that a balloon is deployed and inflated in a diseased vessel to increase blood flow.
+- Angioplasty Procedure and venoplasty procedure are similar in that a balloon is deployed and inflated in a diseased vessel to increase blood flow.
 When this occurs in an artery, the procedure is called an angioplasty and, when this occurs in a vein, the procedure is called a venoplasty.
 The balloon is deflated and removed after use.

 - Many vessels, even after they have been opened up, no longer have the strength to remain open on their own so angioplasty and venoplasty are often done in conjunction with stenting.
-Stenting can occur in both veins and arteries and involves permanent deployment of a metal scaffold to help keep the desired vessel open to blood flow.
+Venous Stenting can occur in both veins and arteries and involves permanent deployment of a metal scaffold to help keep the desired vessel open to blood flow.

 Smoking causes lung cancer and increases your risk of heart disease and strokes.
 It also contributes to vascular disease and the risk of amputation.
 The nicotine in tobacco causes the blood vessels to constrict.
 Narrow blood vessels attract deposits of plaque, and this further restricts blood flow.
 Vascular disease is the impact of restricted blood flow with pain, swelling, and soft tissue death.
 However old you are, stopping smoking is the most significant way to improve your health and live longer.

 The second lifestyle change is increasing your exercise.
 You may think that if your feet hurt that walking is the worse thing you can do.
 The modern approach to exercising with Peripheral Arterial Disease (PAD) aims for you to walk as far as you can every day using a stop and start process.
 Your physician may prescribe supervised exercise to get you started.